MyGitHubSite/Udacity-RoboND-Project2-Pick-and-Place/README.md

     theta1 = atan2(yc, xc)  [Note: per the kr210.urdf.xacro file the angle is limited to +/- 185 degrees.]

-**Theta 2:**
+**Theta 2and 3:**

 ![Theta2 Theta3](/images/Theta2Theta3.jpg)

-We can use the Law of Cosines to caluclate theta 2 and theta 3
+We can use the Law of Cosines to calculate theta 2 and theta 3:

     Sides:
        A = 1.501